- What is disclosing?

 What is disclosing?

 Disclosing is telling Imperial that you have an impairment or disability that meets the requirements of the Equality Act (2010).
 You can disclose at any point during your studies at Imperial.
 Disclosing does not mean you will be treated unfavourably or face discrimination.
-On the contrary, it enables us to ensure you are provided with the support that you are entitled during your time here.
+On the contrary, it enables us to ensure you are provided with the support that you are entitled to during your time here.

 Will disclosing automatically put my support in place?

 Disclosing a disability or impairment will not lead to your support automatically being put in place.
-For this to happen, you first must make an appointment with a disability advisor.
-It is very important that you meet with one of our advisors to discuss your needs fully.
+For this to happen, you first must make an appointment with a disability adviser.
+It is very important that you meet with one of our advisers to discuss your needs fully.
 Without this meeting, it is possible that you won't get any of the support to which you could be entitled.